128technology/docs/docs/config_ha.md

 Configuring the basic properties of the two nodes is described elsewhere in this documentation.
 For high availability, the crucial step is identifying the interfaces that are to be shared between them.
 This is done by establishing a common Layer 2 address, known as a MAC address, that is maintained by the active node in the pair.
 For example, when node1 of the pair has active control over the interface, it responds to ARP requests for the addresses on the interface with the shared MAC address, whereas node2 will not.
 The configuration element for this MAC address is the _shared-phys-address_, within the device-interface element.

 The shared-phys-address is simply a series of six octets, that is unique on a given broadcast domain.
-(The 128T Conductor also enforces that the shared-phys-address be unique among all routers within an Authority.)
+(The SSR Conductor also enforces that the shared-phys-address be unique among all routers within an Authority.)
 There are no hard and fast rules for creating "globally unique" MAC addresses; there are, however, many websites available that will generate random values.
-Again, since these MAC addresses are only used on a broadcast domain, they do not need to be globally unique to suit the 128T router's needs.
+Again, since these MAC addresses are only used on a broadcast domain, they do not need to be globally unique to suit the SSR router's needs.
 The shared-phys-address is configured using the format "00:00:00:00:00:00."

-Configuring the same shared-phys-address on two different interfaces (one per node in the high availability pair) informs the 128T that you wish to have the interfaces protect one another.
-This in turn causes the 128T to assign all corresponding pairs of network-interfaces that belong to this shared interface the same common _global ID_.
+Configuring the same shared-phys-address on two different interfaces (one per node in the high availability pair) informs the SSR that you wish to have the interfaces protect one another.
+This in turn causes the SSR to assign all corresponding pairs of network-interfaces that belong to this shared interface the same common _global ID_.
 (I.e., each network-interface on a node will have a unique global ID, but each counterpart network-interface on a highly available node will have the same global ID.)
-The global ID is an internal identifier, used by the 128T, to refer to the shared interface.
+The global ID is an internal identifier, used by the SSR, to refer to the shared interface.

 ### About the Global ID
-Each network-interface within a 128T configuration has a global ID assigned to it.
+Each network-interface within a SSR configuration has a global ID assigned to it.
 The term "global" refers to the value being global across two nodes of a router; it is not uniquely global across an Authority.
 Each router within an authority can share the same global ID.
 When two nodes share an interface for high availability, each network-interface pair, one per node, that fails over to another network-interface on the paired node is assigned the same global ID.

 ```
 admin@node1.router1 (device-interface[name=wan])# show